-This easy Shrimp Salad with crunchy celery and red onion in a creamy dressing is always a crowd-pleasing appetizer or satisfying lunch.
+This delicious Shrimp Salad has crunchy celery and red onions in a creamy mayonnaise-based dressing seasoned with Old Bay Seasoning and fresh dill.
+It’s always a crowd-pleasing appetizer or satisfying lunch.

 I love the speed and convenience of cold salads!
-I often make this easy Classic Tuna Salad, but when I’m in the mood for shrimp this is my go-to recipe.
+I often make Classic Tuna Salad and Imitation Crab Salad, but this is my go-to recipe when I’m craving shrimp.

 - Red onion and celery are needed for that flavorful crunchy texture!